Anaconda Road massacre: Strike and massacre

 That afternoon, a few hundred picketers gathered outside the Anaconda company's Neversweat Mine.
 The sheriff arrived and apparently attempted to mediate the dispute.
 However, the Anaconda mine guards opened fire on the picketers, although the reason why the shooting began is unclear.
 Sixteen miners were hit, and one, Tom Manning, was killed.
 All were shot in the back as they tried to flee.

 Federal troops arrived on the 22nd, ostensibly to prevent further violence.
 A labor newspaper that wrote about the strike was suppressed.
 Three weeks later, the strike collapsed completely and the miners returned to work.
 No one was found guilty as a result of the massacre, despite an inquest into the death of Tom Manning.
 During the inquest, Anaconda employees testified that a shot had been fired at them from a boarding house across the street, something which residents of the boarding house disputed.
 Cross-examination of witnesses by union attorneys suggested that the Anaconda employees had received coaching to make their stories align.
 Anaconda attorneys attempted to undermine their accusers by pointing out that some of the miners had recently immigrated to the United States.
 In the end, the jury declared that Manning had been killed by a bullet but that the bullet had been fired by unknown persons, and his death is still officially unsolved.

 The strike and massacre were the last major labor conflict in the area until the 1934 passage of the National Recovery Act allowed outside support to help rebuild the weakened Butte Miners Union.

 Fictional accounts

 Dashiell Hammett, once a Pinkerton agent stationed in Butte, Montana—where he (allegedly) turned down an offer to assassinate Little—used some historical background on union troubles and corporate corruption in his novel Red Harvest.
 The Op summarizes the local history as, "The strike lasted eight months.
 Both sides bled plenty.
 The wobblies [Industrial Workers of the World] had to do their own bleeding.
-Old Elihu hired gunmen, strike-breakers, national guardsmen and even parts of the regular army, to do his.
+Old Elihu [the mine owner] hired gunmen, strike-breakers, national guardsmen and even parts of the regular army, to do his.
 When the last skull had been cracked, the last rib kicked in, organized labor in Personville was a used firecracker."
-His client justifies the violence with, "Son, if I hadn't been a pirate I'd still be working for the Anaconda for wages, and there'd be no Personville Mining Corporation."
+Elihu justifies the violence with, "Son, if I hadn't been a pirate I'd still be working for the Anaconda for wages, and there'd be no Personville Mining Corporation."